Algorave/guidelines/README_en.md

 Online there is an active community of performers and event organizers who are happy to help; they can also provide resources for using the visual identity for promotional materials.
 Good places are:

-* The #algorave channel on the Live Coding chat: https://chat.toplap.org/channel/algorave
+* The #algorave channel on the live coding (TOPLAP) discord: https://discord.gg/D4Enr5u7Rp
 * For slower discussion, the TOPLAP forum https://forum.toplap.org/
 * The algorave forum on Lurk: https://we.lurk.org/postorius/lists/algorave.we.lurk.org/
 * Alternatively you can use the contact page on the algorave website: https://algorave.com/contact/
+* You can find more community links here: https://github.com/toplap/awesome-livecoding?tab=readme-ov-file#community
+* + a local TOPLAP node here: https://toplap.org/nodes/